litmuschaos/litmus-docs/website/docs/user-guides/chaoscenter-namespace-scope-installation.md

 #### Step-2: Create the namespace on which you want to install Litmus ChaosCenter <span style={{color: '#909191'}}><b>[Required only if namespace isn't there]</b></span>

-The Litmus infra components will be placed in this namespace.
+- The chaoscenter components can be placed in any namespace, though it is typically placed in "litmus".

 ```bash
 kubectl create ns litmus